-- The Human Resources Manager is responsible for administering the provisions of this Procedure.
-In the event the Human Resources Manager is conflicted, the General Manager shall be responsible for administering the Procedure. - 2.012.02 In the event the General Manager is the Respondent in a complaint, the Human Resources Manager shall immediately notify the President who shall in consultation with the Board of Directors shall administer the Policy.
+- 2.01 The Human Resources Manager is responsible for administering the provisions of this Procedure.
+In the event the Human Resources Manager is conflicted, the Chief Operating Officer shall be responsible for administering the Procedure. - 2.02 In the event the Chief Operating Officer is the Respondent in a complaint, the Human Resources Manager shall immediately notify the President who shall in consultation with the Board of Directors administer the Policy.